 Over the last two decades, the world has enjoyed the play of Serena Williams.
 She has won a total of 23 grand slam singles titles and will go down in history as one of the best to ever play the game when she finally calls it quits.

 She is a strong baseline player with powerful strokes and one of the hardest serves in the history of the sport.
 Playing with some form of a Wilson racquet for most of her professional career, many ask, what racquet she plays with.
 That’s what we will go through here.

 What racquet does Serena play with?
 Serena Williams Plays with the Wilson Blade SW104 Racquet that is specifically designed for her game.
-Serena’s racquet differ a bit to the stock versions.
+Serena’s racquet differs a bit from the stock versions.
 Not only does it have a larger than average head size of 104 inches, but it is an extended length of 28 inches.